danja/chatterbox/notes.md

+**2020-12-01** *version chatterbox_1.1.0*

+Hah!
+While adding some sweep code for calibration/overflow testing, discovered I'd made a silly mistake in the implementation of wavetables.
+The pointer through the wavetable which should have been a float was an int.
+D'oh!

 **2020-11-27** *version chatterbox_1.1.0*

 Took a lot of hunting but I was able to fix the include path problem easily by manually adding the missing bit to `platformio.ini` :